 Over the decades they have quietly shared their family's success with their community.
 Community outreach endeavors include having been the lead sponsor for the Helen Ross McNabb Mental Health & Rehabilitation Center & East Tennessee Public Television's joint major fundraiser, This New House, sponsoring annual events that benefit the Knoxville Museum of Art, the Knoxville Zoo, the Knoxville Symphony Orchestra, the Knoxville Opera Company and Knox Heritage and the Rotary Foundation of Knoxville.
 In 2007, Schaad Companies joined HGTV's Restore America Program and the National Trust for Historic Preservation as the lead sponsor for Knox Heritage's 2007 Barber Houses Restoration Project.
 For the Clarence Brown Theatre's 2009-2010 Season, Schaad Companies was the lead sponsor for these main stage productions: A Streetcar Named Desire, A Christmas Carol, Charley's Aunt and Man of La Mancha.
 During the 2010-2011 Clarence Brown Theatre season Schaad was the lead sponsor for Amadeus, It's a Wonderful Life and The Merry Wives of Windsor.
 The 2011-2012 Clarence Brown Theatre Season marked the launch of the Schaad Companies CBT Main Stage Series.
 The plays presented were: Moonlight and Magnolias, A Christmas Carol, Black Pearl Sings and Kiss Me Kate.
 The 2012-2013 Schaad Companies CBT Main Stage Series sponsored Sweeney Todd, A Christmas Carol, A Raisin in the Sun, and On the Razzle.
 The 2013-2014 Schaad Companies CBT Main Stage Series sponsored Noises Off , A Christmas Carol, A Trip To Bountiful, and Spamalot.
-During the theatre's 2014-2015 season, Schaad Companies CBT Main Stage Series opens with The Miracle Worker in October, then A Christmas Carol, followed by A Midsummer Night's Dream, and ending in April/May 2015 with The Threepenny Opera.
+During the theatre's 2014-2015 season, Schaad Companies CBT Main Stage Series included The Miracle Worker, then A Christmas Carol, followed by A Midsummer Night's Dream, and ended with The Threepenny Opera.
 The 2015-2016 Schaad Companies CBT Mainstage Series begins with The 39 Steps on September 9-27.
 Then comes the annual production of A Christmas Carol from November 25 thru December 13.
 Titus Andronicus opens on February 10 and runs thru February 28.
 Rogers and Hammerstein's beloved musical, South Pacific, opens on April 20 and ends on May 8.